Star Slammers

-Star Slammers was an American comic book series written and drawn by Walt Simonson.
-The series was Simonson's first comics and it led to his getting work in the comic book industry.
-The comics have been released by various publishers including Marvel Comics, Malibu Comics, Dark Horse Comics and IDW Publishing.
+Star Slammers is an American comic book series written and drawn by Walt Simonson.
+A science fiction story about a group of mercenaries, the series was Simonson's first foray into comics and led to his getting professional work in the comic book industry.
+Simonson revisited Star Slammers throughout his career, publishing it through various publishers over the decades, including Marvel Comics, Malibu Comics, Dark Horse Comics, and IDW Publishing.